Redesigning a hospital mobile app with hospitality and patient experience in mind.

 Find the nearest elevator from Forest 1 entrance & a family lounge on the 5th floor.

-Our interviews and usability testing revealed 3 key problems we wanted to address.
+From our interviews and usability testing, 3 key problems emerged.

-Following our research, we hosted a collaborative workshop with the SCH team to present our findings and align on the most beneficial redesigns.
+We presented our findings to the SCH team and held a collaborative workshop to align on the most beneficial redesigns.

 We collectively ranked redesigns of specific pages and features by impact and effort, ultimately landing on these 3 priorities:

-2. Favorites: HMW make the favorites feature more visible to the user?
+Favorites: make the favorites feature more visible to the user

-3. Search Bar: HMW redesign the search bar to help users find more personalized resources?
+Search Bar: redesign the search bar to help users find more personalized resources

 I took ownership over improving favorites management and enhancing search functionality for users.